 We currently have six trap fields equipped with Pat-Traps and voice callers, one skeet field.
 For rifle and pistol we have a 100-yard rifle range with ten covered benches, two other 100+ yard and a 200 yard range, a total of six multi-purpose shooting bays -- two 100’ wide by 60 yards deep, four 50’ wide by 40 yards deep.
 We also have an archery range with six butts set at varying distances.

 In addition to the ranges we have a clubhouse with a kitchen staffed during trap leagues.
 A covered pavilion for socializing and getting out of the sun / rain.
 And by the other ranges we have a heated building for members to use year around.

 Now for some information about membership.
+We accept twenty-five (25) applications per month starting in December, for a January join date, through the first week of August.
 Currently we do have General membership positions available.
-This membership also grants a member’s spouse, children and grandchildren almost all the privileges of regular members.
+Our "General" membership is for individuals eighteen (18) years old and older.
+This membership also grants a member’s spouse, children and grandchildren (under 21 years) almost all the privileges of regular members.
 The differences being they do not have a vote and are not allowed to use the facilities without a regular member accompanying them.
 They do receive the member discounts on trap and range use.

 We also have available a new class of membership for the spouse of a current or new member who wishes to have independent access to the club.
 This "Extended Spousal" membership will add a member access card, but still no vote or any option for a work credit.
 The cost of this membership is one-half of the General Membership dues, currently $75.00.